16 Top Attractions and Things to Do in Barcelona, Spain

 Museu Nacional d’Art de Catalunya

 Though I did not enter this museum, the exterior is stunning, and the area around it is an extremely popular hang out spot.
 Locals jog up and down its long staircases (don’t worry, there are escalators too) while tourists wait for the nearby Magic Fountain show in the evening.
 If you do want to enter, you get two entries within a month for €12, and there’s a rooftop viewpoint for an additional €2.
 You can purchase in advance online from the official site.
-Entry is free Saturdays after 3:00pm and the first Sunday of the month.
+Entry is free Saturdays after 3:00pm and the first Sunday of the month, but booking online is necessary.

 Plaça d’Espanya